HasanBALKANCI/Clarusway-AWS/aws/Hands-on/14_05_2022_EC2_Volumes/Volumes.md

     2. Create a new volume
     3. Action and attach
     4. After attach the satatus of volume will be 'in use'
+    5. Volume was created, atached.
+But it is not mounted yet.
+    6. For mounting